Who we are

 The Technical Committee reviews the work of external standards committees, evaluates technological developments, formulates and monitors research projects and assesses changes to environmental regulations.

-The Marketing Committee accomplishes the promotional policy of the UKQAA.
+The Marketing Committee, which stands within the Executive Committee, accomplishes the promotional policy of the UKQAA.
 It provides direction regarding media choice and guidance on the selection of seminars, exhibitions, conferences etc.

 Mr Ivan Skidmore (Power Minerals Ltd) is the current Chair.